dks2000dks/Electronika/README.md

-# Electronika
+# Elektronica Electronic Club of IIT Hyderabad
-Projects done under and for Electronika club
+Projects done under and for Elektronica club

 ## **_Image Classification_**
 In this we will classify Images Cats and Dogs by building a **Convolutional Neural Network** in Python and by using **Transfer Learning** in Matlab.